12 things you should know before owning a pug

 There are some things to seriously think about before you commit to owning a pug...

 Have I told you pugs are the best thing ever & you will want to be with them ALL THE TIME?
 They are also loyal little things, they will follow you like a shadow & are therefore prone to separation anxiety.
 It is particularly unfair to leave this breed home alone for long periods, so have a think about how much time you can offer, or if you can rely on anyone for regular doggy-sitting duties.

 2. Your clothes will never be the same again

 Fawn pugs have a double coat, and therefore malt.
 A lot.
 The days of stepping outside in a hair-less outfit are a distant memory.
-Hoovering will become a daily occurance & you will avoid taking passengers in your car for fear they will step out looking like the Abominable Snowman.
+Hoovering will become a daily occurance & you will avoid taking passengers in your car for fear they will step out resembling the Abominable Snowman.

 3. They eat like there's no tomorrow

 For such a small breed you wouldn't think they have a lot of room for food, but they damn sure MAKE room.
 Aaaand it goes straight to their waistline.
 You will need to limit their food intake & measure quantities or they will plump out in no time.
 Don't give in to their pleading little eyes.
 They know how to play you...